 Another very important aspect of the magic is that in order to use magic you have to believe that what you are doing is right, which is why killing someone with magic is such a terrible thing- you have to believe that you have the right to kill them.
 This creates a psychological effect on anyone who uses magic to kill or tamper with the free will of another human, which inevitably leads to Jumping Off the Slippery Slope and becoming a raving psychopath.
 This is the basis for most of the Laws of Magic enforced by the White Council.

-Magic in the Inheritance Cycle is limited by several strict rules that are generally obeyed as the series goes on, the most important of which is that magic always drains the mage who uses it, and the bigger the magic, the more Life Energy is required...except when dragons or any other kind of wild magic is concerned.
-Then the rules no longer applies as long as there is a plot hole that needs filling.
-For examples, see Brom's grave, the floating crystal of Eoam, the Kuthian rock name spellor the creation of living gilded lilies with gems at the centre.
+Magic in the Inheritance Cycle is limited by several strict rules that are generally obeyed as the series goes on.
+The most important of which is that magic always drains the mage who uses it, and the bigger the magic, the more Life Energy is required...except when dragons or any other kind of wild magic is concerned.
+Dragons are more innately magical than humans.

 Magic in general seems to work off of Newtonian physics.
 Throwing a small pebble at a certain speed requires as much energy as if you did it by hand.
 Then you have to consider how far away the target you're enchanting is and even the very wording you're using in the ancient language, all of which can determine how much energy you could spend on a task.
-This law can get abstract when you're dealing with metaphysical concepts like turning invisible, healing wounds ranging from cuts and bruises to broken bones and birth defects, and amalgamating enough particles of pure gold to be the size of your fist, to the point that experimenting with magic is extremely dangerous because you don't know exactly how much energy it will require, and it WILL kill you if you try to use more energy than you have..
+This law can get abstract when you're dealing with metaphysical concepts like turning invisible, healing wounds ranging from cuts and bruises to broken bones and birth defects, and amalgamating enough particles of pure gold to be the size of your fist, to the point that experimenting with magic is extremely dangerous because you don't know exactly how much energy it will require, and it WILL kill you if you try to use more energy than you have.
+It's possible to get around this by pulling energy from other sources (plants animals, dead dragons etc).

 The Rules of Magic (or how it works) are seldom explained in J. R. R. Tolkien's Lord of the Rings - the lore and magical words are well outside the ken of the hobbits.
 Even people who ought to know (such as Elrond) express some ambivalence on the potential effects of, say, destroying the Ring.
 Still, this doesn't stop fans from getting into debates about whether the Nazgûl wore their Rings or if Sauron had them on his person.